 However, the pursuit of happiness can often lead us in the wrong direction.
 This is what today's psychologists refer to as the happiness trap.
-Let's have a look at what it is exactly, how you can identify the extent to which you might have fallen into it and – perhaps most importantly of all – the five main ways you can escape it.
+Let's have a look at what it is exactly, how you can identify the extent to which you might have fallen into it and – perhaps most importantly of all – the five main ways you can escape the happiness trap.

 According to Greek philosopher Aristotle, happiness involves activity and exhibiting virtue, but the word he chose to describe it was 'eudaimonia'.
 Often translated as 'happiness', this term is probably better described as 'human flourishing'.
 We seem quite removed from that sentiment when you consider how contemporary mass culture depicts happiness.